nextnano/FortranInputParser/Documentation.md

 END IF
 ```

-In the calling routine, this module must be included by the USE statement:
+In the calling subroutine, this module must be included by the USE statement:

 ``` fortran
 USE generic_inputfile,ONLY:get_from_inputfile ! interface to generic subroutine get_from_inputfile(...)